JSayWhat/JSayWhat/README.md

 ## 👨‍💻 Jason's GitHub Hangout!

 ```
-Writing logic daily in this illogical world!  #Full Stack Development
+Writing logic daily in this illogical world!
+Navigating the tangled web of code while the world around us remains as unpredictable as ever.
+Here's to creating order amidst the chaos, one line of logic at a time. 💻✨  #Full Stack Development
 ```

 # 🔭 Knowledge

 - **Go lang enthusiast!**
 - **Typescript fundamentalist!**
+- **Python...